marty-wang/lily/README.md

-# Lily - Your personal assitant
+# Lily - Your personal assistant

 (Below assumes you know how to create AWS Lambda and Alexa Skill)